casssoft/imgui_lua_bindings/README.md

 ##How to build:##

-Generate iterator file (or use the one for 1.50 WIP already in the repo)
+Generate iterator file (or use the one for 1.50 already in the repo)
 ```
 ./generate_imgui_bindings.pl <../imgui/imgui.h >imgui_iterator.cpp
 ```